 In October 2013, the FDA published a guidance document "Early Feasibility Studies".
 This approach to feasibility studies was designed to acquire initial clinical knowledge when additional non-clinical testing methods are not available or are not sufficient to initiate a pivotal study.
 These studies may be initiated before the design of the device is finalized and may be justified on the basis of less evidence than for other types of clinical studies.
-This may be an interesting approach for CARMAT.
+This is the approach chosen by CARMAT.